-This mains powered Radio-interlinked heat alarm does not require any cable to interlink with other Ei140 series smoke and heat alarms and is ideal for extensions, small let properties and small businesses.
+This mains powered Radio-interlinked heat alarm does not require any cable to interlink with other Ei140 series smoke and heat alarms and is ideal for extensions, renovations, and small let properties.
 Heat alarms are unaffected by smoke and fumes, making them ideal for kitchens and garages where smoke alarms are likely to false alarm.

 Mains powered Ei Electronics smoke and heat alarms require a 230V AC power supply and up to 12 alarms can be hardwire interlinked in one system.

 To obtain a mains power supply, each alarm can be connected to the nearest lighting circuit using 2 core and earth cable with a separate, dedicated interlink cable connecting alarms where applicable.
 However, if possible it is recommended that any alarms connected via interlink cable are all powered from a dedicated circuit from the distribution board using 3 core and earth cable for safety during maintenance, as the interlink cable will carry power from live alarms on other power circuits.
 Please see the diagram below:-

 Q. For mains powered Aico smoke and heat alarms, when the electricity supply fails and the back up battery takes over, please can you tell me how long the battery will last in this situation?

 For mains powered Aico alarms with a new, fully charged lithium back up battery, the battery would last approx. 3-6 months without a mains supply.
 For mains powered Aico alarms with a standard alkaline back up battery, the battery would last up to a year without mains supply.
 If the alarm has been installed with an Ei168RC radio frequency base, please note that the Ei168RC back up battery would last approx 2 months if the power fails.